Tampere City Region

 Who Benefits from Inter-communal Cooperation?

-Cooperation between municipalities facilitates the every day life of inhabitants for example when day-care, school and health care services are available regardless of the administrative borders of municipalities.
+Cooperation between municipalities facilitates the every day life of inhabitants for example when day-care and school services are available regardless of the administrative borders of municipalities.

 Why do We need Joint Authority?